-The TQ in health has 2 components:
+The TQ in Health has 2 components:

 - · core component:

 - o section A

 - o section B

 - occupational specialism component:

 - o Dental Nursing

-- o occupational specialism core: supporting healthcare (plus one from options A to E):
+- o occupational specialism core: Supporting Healthcare (plus one from options A to E):

 - option A: Supporting the Adult Nursing Team

 - option B: Supporting the Midwifery Team

 - option C: Supporting the Mental Health Team

 - option D: Supporting the Care of Children and Young People

 - option E: Supporting the Therapy Teams

-The core provides a variety of knowledge and skills relevant to the health route as a whole, as well as the occupational specialisms within the health pathway.
+The core provides a variety of knowledge and skills relevant to the health route, as a whole, as well as the occupational specialisms within the health pathway.
 Some of the core topics and ideas are broken down and contextualised in more detail within the occupational specialisms, allowing students to apply the knowledge and skills in their own specific context.

-Each occupational specialism component covers the knowledge, understanding, skills and behaviours required to achieve threshold competence in a chosen occupational specialism (threshold competence is not applicable to Dental Nursing, where students will be required to achieve safe beginner status).
+Each occupational specialism component covers the knowledge, understanding, skills and behaviours required to achieve threshold competence in a chosen occupational specialism (threshold competence is not applicable to Dental Nursing, in which students must meet all of the General Dental Council's (GDC's) fitness to practise requirements).
 Threshold competence refers to the level of competence deemed by employers as sufficient to secure employment in roles relevant to an occupational specialism.
 Achievement of threshold competence signals that a student is well placed to develop full occupational competence, with further support and development, once in work.

-&lt;sup>1 T Level is a registered trade mark of the Institute for Apprenticeships and Technical Education.
+1 T Level is a registered trade mark of the Institute for Apprenticeships and Technical Education.